tanuuidp/tanuu/GOVERNANCE.md

 providing moral support (a ‘thank you’ goes a long way) providing financial support
 Users who continue to engage with the project and its community will often find themselves becoming more and more involved.
 Such users may then go on to become contributors, as described above.

-## Support
-All participants in the community are encouraged to provide support for new users within the project management infrastructure.
-This support is provided as a way of growing the community.
-Those seeking support should recognise that all support activity within the project is voluntary and is therefore provided as and when time allows.
-A user requiring guaranteed response times or results should therefore seek to purchase a support contract from a vendor.
-(Of course, that vendor should be an active member of the community.)
-However, for those willing to engage with the project on its own terms, and willing to help support other users, the community support channels are ideal.

-## Contribution Process
-Anyone can contribute to the project, regardless of their skills, as there are many ways to contribute.
-For instance, a contributor might be active on the project issue tracker, or might supply patches.